Resources for Research in Diabetes Education and Management

 National Center for Health Statistics – A product of the Centers for Disease Control and Prevention, this database provides U.S. public health statistics, covering diseases, pregnancies, births, aging, and mortality.
 Public use data files are available for download.
 Includes important statistical subsets and reports, including NCHS Data Briefs; NCHS Health E-Stats; Health, United States; and many others.

-National Diabetes Statistics, 2011 – A product of the National Diabetes Information Clearinghouse (NDIC), providing extensive statistical information relating to the current state of diabetes diagnosis, treatment, complications, and treatment in the United States.
+National Diabetes Statistics Report, 2014 – A product of the National Diabetes Information Clearinghouse (NDIC), providing extensive statistical information relating to the current state of diabetes diagnosis, treatment, complications, and treatment in the United States.

-World Health Organization Data and Statistics – Comprised of several key databases, including the Global Health Observatory, the WHO Global InfoBase, the Global Health Atlas, and Regional Statistics; also data by categories, including mortality and health status, diseases, coverage of services, risk factors, and health systems.
+World Health Organization Data and Statistics – Comprised of several key databases, including the Global Health Observatory, the Global Health Atlas, and Regional Statistics; also data by categories, including mortality and health status, diseases, coverage of services, risk factors, and health systems.

 Academic Commons – Columbia University’s online repository, where current faculty, students, and staff can deposit the results of their scholarly work and research.